sikdirgituser/barking-emotion-recognition/README.md

-# Regocnise dog emotions from barking
+# Recognise dog emotions from barking

 Project in Coin-Seminar 2023/24